MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 *.crm9.dynamics.com<br/>
 *.dynamics365portals.us

-Please also refer to the Required IP Ranges to enable access to Common Data Service Instances that users and administrators may create within your tenant:
+Please also refer to the Required IP Ranges to enable access to Common Data Service environments that users and administrators may create within your tenant:

 [https://www.microsoft.com/download/confirmation.aspx?id=57063](https://www.microsoft.com/download/confirmation.aspx?id=57063)  (Focus on AzureCloud.usgovtexas and AzureCloud.usgovvirginia)